 Zinc is a trace mineral.
 This means the human body only needs a small amount of it in order to function.
 Because it's not produced or stored by the body, it's considered an essential mineral — you must get it on a regular basis through food or supplementation to support zinc-dependent processes in the body.

 Though you only need a small amount of zinc, zinc deficiency is quite common.
-An estimated 17 percent of the world's population is at risk of zinc deficiency, according to November 2012 research in PLoS One.
+An estimated 17 percent of the world's population is at risk of zinc deficiency, according to November 2012 research in PLOS One.
 About 12 percent of the U.S. population is at risk of zinc deficiency, according to Oregon State University.
-The risk is even higher among older adults.
+The risk is even higher among older adults, as they tend not to get enough zinc from their diets and may have trouble absorbing it.

 Sources of Zinc